 I thought the beef stew was good, but it didn't blow me away.
 I tried it again at another restaurant and found it to be better.
 More on that later.

 We were wandering around the Jewish district after our meal when we saw a mojito stand in the middle of the street, selling cocktails for less than $3 USD.

 Why the heck not, we thought.
 We were on vacation, after all.

 A big reason why Budapest is such a popular tourist destination is its affordability.

-Another reason is that there are no public drinking laws.
+Another, perhaps more entertaining, reason is that there are no public drinking laws.
 You can literally drink anywhere you want.
 It is obviously a huge attraction to foreigners, especially young Americans who can't even drink legally back home.

 With mojito in hand, we walked over to the Dohány Street Synagogue, the biggest synagogue in Europe and the second largest in the world.
 Unfortunately, it was closed, but we were at least able to check out its remarkable exterior and take a peek inside its gates.

 We wandered around some more and found an absolute gem at Erzsébet Square.
 Not only did it have a giant Ferris wheel called Budapest Eye, it had a pool!